Last Updated on

 4) Pectoralis Major & Minor Stretch

 As mentioned, some rotator cuff injuries require surgical management.
-The best place to start is with a proper diagnosis from your physician or physiotherapist.
-This information should help get you started.
+The best place to start is with a proper diagnosis from your physician.
+This may include a referral for a diagnostic ultrasound or MRI.

 Physiotherapy will be necessary to ensure a full recovery after surgery if that is required.